 1. Be proactive about building credibility

 When it comes to making an online purchase, trust is by far the biggest factor to play a role.
 You have to be able to convince your customers that they are making a sound decision and that you will be providing them with a secure transaction.
 Your website should appear professional and trustworthy enough for them to want to share their sensitive information.
-One way to
+One way to instill confidence in the buyers is to display reputed security badges on your check out page – the most trusted one being Norton.

 Another way to foster trust is to add reassuring copy that is aimed toward minimizing any anxiety towards making an online purchase.
 Offer them a money back guarantee and also add a useful FAQ section just below the check-out page.